 1/2 cup finely chopped celery

-3 Granny Smith Apples, peeled and diced (I grated my apples)
+3 Granny Smith Apples, peeled and very finely diced or shredded

 1/4 cup thinly sliced green onions

-4 pounds ground turkey breast (I used 85/15 ground turkey)
+4 pounds ground turkey breast or 85/15 turkey

 2 tablespoons kosher salt